TkMajor12/Sheet-Smith/README.md

 ## Usage

-To use the Character Creator, follow these steps:
+To use the Sheet Smith, follow these steps:

 1. Navigate to the application in your web browser.
 2. Create a new account or log in with an existing account.